Indiana Nonprofit Employment:

 Nonprofit organizations make significant contributions to the quality of life for the residents of Indiana by offering opportunities for civic engagement, health care, access to arts and culture, social assistance, and education.
 They are also a major force in the state’s economy and in the economic health of all regions of the state.

 This report presents new information on the size, composition, and distribution of paid nonprofit employment in Indiana’s membership and related organizations.
-The ninth report in a series of statewide employment analyses, it focuses on trends in nonprofit health care employment from 1995 through 2011.
+The tenth report in a series of statewide employment analyses, it focuses on trends in nonprofit membership employment from 1995 through 2011.
 Data over this time period give us insights into how recessions and economic growth periods impact private nonprofit employment in this industry.

 Our report provides detailed analysis of major changes in nonprofit employment and wages in membership and related organizations from 1995 through 2011.
 Our analysis also includes trends in membership industry groups: civic and social organizations; business, professional, labor, political, and similar organizations; grantmaking and giving services; social advocacy organizations; and religious organizations.